Skip to main content

 What is an Aggregate Screen?

-Aggregate screens are a separation machine used to sort bulk aggregate materials by size, usually after being crushed.
-Aggregate screening equipment uses a mesh screen to catch larger materials (such as stones) while allowing smaller particles (such as sand) to pass through holes.
+Aggregate screens are separation machines used to sort bulk aggregate materials by size after being crushed.
+Aggregate screening equipment uses a mesh screen to catch larger materials (such as stones) while allowing smaller particles (such as sand and gravel) to pass through holes.

 These screens can have one, two, or even three or more sorting decks, depending on the scale of operations.
 Each deck has different-sized openings, starting from larger ones on the highest level for larger cuts of material and smaller ones on the second and third levels for finer cuts.
 Once sorted by size, these materials are used as components for different products, such as gravel or concrete.